Rishh2307/Task-2-powerbi-dashboard/README.md

 # Task-2-powerbi-dashboard
-Interactive sales dashboard built in Power BI with slicers and 6 visuals for Data analyst intership
+Interactive sales dashboard built in Power BI with slicers and 6 visuals for Data analyst internship

 This is the second task for the internship — creating an interactive sales dashboard using Power BI and the Superstore dataset.